Police officer charged after shooting man near Dorney Park

 Roselle is an Army veteran who served in Afghanistan and is currently in the National Guard.
 He had graduated the police academy in 2017 and had been on patrol by himself for just five months.

+Arlene Figueroa, an ex-wife of the victim, emotionally addressed the officer directly.

+"Jonathan, I pray for you and I hope you watch this.
+And I hope you watch this little girl's face every night," Figueroa said, holding up a sign of Santos' daughter.
+"Every night, look at this little girl's face, look at his son's face.
+Picture them every night - every night!
+Because when this little girl says 'Where's my daddy?'
+I want you in your head to answer that question."

-Roselle was being arraigned on Tuesday afternoon.
+Roselle was arraigned Tuesday afternoon.
+He later posted bail, which was set at $75,000.

+In a statement Tuesday night, one of Officer Roselle's lawyers, Gavin Holihan said:

+"While the loss of life is always unfortunate, it is not always unjustified.
+My client believed and continues to believe his actions were justified."

 ------